damilolasomoye/3-BMI-calculator/README.md

-#A simple app to calculate the Body Mass Index of an individual using their mass andd height
+#A simple app to calculate the Body Mass Index of an individual using their mass and height